ian-IBCIRL/IB-PP5-MVP/README.md

 4) Trying to get performance improvements in Ligthouse for initial page load. rel="preload" as="style" made the biggest difference to the performance.

+5) Slight layout issue for the ordersheet on mobile screens in changing order quantity I have seen how to fix this with a different mobile layout for the ordersheet but not applied it yet

 Further details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)